gonzur75/mesenger_server/README.md

 * clcrypto libray pseudo password hashing library

 ## Setup
-App is using library argparse to mange parameters passed from terminal.
+App is using library argparse to process parameters passed from terminal.
 Example of use:
-python3 messeges.py --user<USERNAME> --password<PASSWORD> --l
+python3 messages.py --user<USERNAME> --password<PASSWORD> --l